DBJ, more than 2 colors per row 5, color separation software

 ArahPaint in knit design 6: color separations

-March 16, 2025 had many menu and command changes, perhaps making some reinterpretation necessary when following previously published blog posts.
+Since March 16, 2025, there have been many menu and command changes, perhaps making some reinterpretation necessary when following previously published blog posts.

 I have found the March and the later October release update both problematic, would recommend staying with or installing the last previous stable version 2.10.38 instead.